cypress-io/cypress-documentation/source/guides/references/_changelog_older.md

 **Features:**

 - There is now an `example_spec.js` file that is scaffolded on new projects.
 This allows new users to instantly see Cypress successfully running on an example project and will answer many questions on writing your first tests.
 This `example_spec.js` file contains every single Cypress command and has approximately 70 tests.
-- Added a welcome dialog for new projects that explains how Cypress scaffolds out it's folder structure.
+- Added a welcome dialog for new projects that explains how Cypress scaffolds out its folder structure.
 This dialog will only display if Cypress detects that you haven't written any tests or changed the initial `example_spec.js` file.
 The welcome dialog will no longer display after you've changed or added any tests.
 - Added the ability to click on file/folder links from within the Cypress webapp that will spawn your OS file/folder finder and show you where the files are located in your project.
 - There is now a default `cypress` folder that contains your test files, a `fixtures` folder with an example fixture, and a `support` folder with example support files.
 Inside `cypress` there is an `integration` folder that will contain your integration tests.
 - You can now turn off `supportFolder` and `fixturesFolder` by passing `false` in `cypress.json`.
 This will automatically remove the folders the next time you open your project in Cypress.
 Fixes {% issue 102 '#102' %}.